peeweek/VFXDoc/docs/vfx/dynamics.md

 ### Forces, Velocity And Speed

 Forces are modifiers for the velocity.
-They apply to the particle additively every frame and modify it so the velocity can now be applied to the positions (integration
+They apply to the particle additively every frame and modify it so the velocity can now be applied to the positions (integration)

-)

 ### Rotation and Spin

 ### Color

 ### Forces

-Offsets

-Collision

 ## Physically-Based Particles